MTV Vietnam

 MTV Vietnam was a music channel owned by Paramount Networks EMEAA, a division of Paramount Global and UTV Corporation, a division of BHD Group and was under management of Vietnam Television until 2015 when IMC became the manager of MTV Vietnam.
 The network featured domestic and international pop music along with music news features and limited reality television programming subtitled into Vietnamese.

-MTV Vietnam was replaced by a domestic version of Nick Jr. at the end of 2022, though the transition occurred sixteen minutes after the end of 31 December.
+MTV Vietnam ceased its broadcasting on January 1, 2023.